elfmaster/shiva_blogposts/shiva_introduction.md

 At runtime Shiva builds a program image out of the Shiva module(s).
 Creating a text segment, and a data segment in memory.
 Each Shiva module has it's own respective PLT and GOT for linking function calls and access to global variables within the target executable.
 Shiva copies the object-files ELF sections marked SHT_PROGBITS (i.e. .text, .data, etc.) from the Shiva module into their respective anonymously mapped memory segments and effectively creates a program image for the Shiva module within target address space.
 Shiva applies all of the necessary relocations for the MicroPatch or MicroProgram to be prepared for execution at runtime.

-#### What is a Shiva patch?
+### What is a Shiva patch?

 Shiva patches are generally written in C. There are various Shiva specific C macros that can be leveraged to accomplish patching capabilities such as helper macros, transform macros, register pairing, and dwarf capabilities.
 These will be discussed during various patching examples in this blog-post.
 Shiva patches are compiled into the form of ELF relocatable object files.
 Specifically they must be compiled with a large code model (i.e. gcc -mcmodel=large -c patch.c -o patch.o) Shiva uses ELF relocatable objects as patch objects due to the rich relocatable and symbolic meta-data.
 Relocatable code contains all of the meta-data necessary to build an entire program image from the one or more compilation units (object files).
 The relocation meta-data in ELF relocatable objects describe how to link at a more granular level than the relocation types processed by ld-linux.so for dynamic linking ELF shared objects.

 The following is an example of a simple patch written in C that modifies Linux x86_64 Pacman so that the player is invincible.
 This patch will be explored in-depth later on in the blog-post, along with two other Pacman patches that we will discuss.

+#### Patch source code example: _Pacman game-cheat patch_

 ![Pacman Gamecheat Patch](https://arcana-research.io/static/pacman_patch3.png)

 The patch source must be compiled to into an ELF relocatable object with a large code model.
-Take a quick peek at this patch below, it is by all means just a standard ET_REL object.
+Take a quick peek at the compiled pacman patch below, it is by all means just a standard ET_REL object.
 This makes Shiva extremely compatible with the ELF toolchain as mentioned previously.

+#### Compiled pacman patch: observe ELF patch object

 ![Pacman patch compiled](https://arcana-research.io/static/pacman_patch_compiled.png)